chimikoo/TapTrack/README.md

 - isAuth: Checks the authentication token and sets user context.
 - notFound: Handles 404 errors for undefined routes.
 - errorHandler: Catches and handles errors.

+## Contributing
+Please fork the repository and submit pull requests for any enhancements.
+Your contributions are greatly appreciated!

+## Contact
+For any inquiries or further information, please contact via email: chimikoo@gmail.com